Collared and non-collared manifold boundaries: Introduction and definitions

-We are thus concerned with boundaries in manifolds, which are assumed to be Hausdorff spaces each of whose points has a neighborhood homeomorphic to $\R^{n-1}\times\R_{\ge 0}$.
+So, we are concerned with boundaries in manifolds, which are assumed to be Hausdorff spaces each of whose points has a neighborhood homeomorphic to $\R^{n-1}\times\R_{\ge 0}$ for some (fixed) $n\ge 1$.
 If we want to emphasize the dimension, we say {\em $n$-manifold} or {\em manifold of dimension $n$}.
 A {\em surface} is a $2$-manifold.
 The points in the boundary $\partial M$ are those which do not have a neighborhood homeomorphic to $\R^n$, and $\partial M$ is itself a $n-1$-manifold without boundary and a closed subset of $M$.
 We sometimes call $M-\partial M$ the interior of $M$.
 The interior in the topological sense will be called ``topological interior'' to avoid ambiguity.
 Manifolds share many properties with the Euclidean space, in particular they are Tychonoff, locally compact and locally connected.
-Speaking of connectedness, it is usual to include it in the definition of manifolds when metrisability is not assumed, mainly because for connected manifolds a lot of properties are equivalent to metrisability (see for instance Theorem \ref{thm:manmet} below) and the statements are more cumbersome in the general case.
+Speaking of connectedness, it is usually included in the definition of manifolds when metrisability is not assumed, mainly because for connected manifolds a lot of properties are equivalent to metrisability (see for instance Theorem \ref{thm:manmet} below) and the statements are more cumbersome in the general case.
 But we {\em do not} assume connectedness in this note, as $\partial M$ is in general not connected, and we want it to remain a manifold.

 The following definition avoids the ambiguity between Connelly's and Brown's by introducing strong collars.
-As usual, $\wb{U}$ denotes the closure of $U$.
+As usual, $\wb{U}$ denotes the topological closure of $U$.